JacksonBurns/fastprop/paper/paper.md

 Despite many of the entries in this dataset being atypical for `mordred` near-leading performance is still possible, supporting the robustness and generalizability of this framework.

 ### Pgp
-First reported in 2011 by Broccatelli and coworkers [@pgp], this dataset has since become a standard benchmark and is included in the Theraputic Data Commons (TDC) [@tdc] model benchmarking suite. the dataset maps approximately 1.2k small molecule drugs to a binary label indicating if they inhibit P-glycoprotein (Pgp).
+First reported in 2011 by Broccatelli and coworkers [@pgp], this dataset has since become a standard benchmark and is included in the Therapeutic Data Commons (TDC) [@tdc] model benchmarking suite. the dataset maps approximately 1.2k small molecule drugs to a binary label indicating if they inhibit P-glycoprotein (Pgp).
 TDC serves this data through a Python package, but due to installation issues the data was retrieved from the original study instead.
-The reccomended splitting approach is a 70/10/20 scaffold-based split which is done here with 4 replicates.
+The recommended splitting approach is a 70/10/20 scaffold-based split which is done here with 4 replicates.

 The model in the original study uses a molecular interaction field but has since been surpassed by other models.
 According to TDC the current leader [@pgp_best] on this benchmark has achieved an AUROC of 0.938 $\pm$ 0.002 [^5].